ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 ## MTU Considerations

-When using HTTP/3 with the QUIC Datagram extension {{DGRAM}}, UDP payloads are transmitted in QUIC DATAGRAM frames.
+When using HTTP/3 with the QUIC Datagram extension {{QUIC-DGRAM}}, UDP payloads are transmitted in QUIC DATAGRAM frames.
 Since those cannot be fragmented, they can only carry payloads up to a given length determined by the QUIC connection configuration and the Path MTU (PMTU).
 If a UDP proxy is using QUIC DATAGRAM frames and it receives a UDP payload from the target that will not fit inside a QUIC DATAGRAM frame, the UDP proxy SHOULD NOT send the UDP payload in a DATAGRAM